Climate Reparations

 Over-emitting countries hold responsibility for climate breakdown and owe reparations to low-emitting countries for atmospheric appropriation and climate-related damages.

-In a scenario where all countries decarbonize by 2050, the over-emitting countries would be liable to pay US$192 trillion to the rest of the world by 2050 to compensate for the appropriation of their atmospheric fair-shares, using carbon prices from the IPCC consistent with limiting global warming to 1.5 degrees.
+Taking this approach, the over-emitting countries are liable to pay US$192 trillion to the rest of the world by 2050 to compensate for the appropriation of their atmospheric fair-shares.
 This represents an average disbursement to those countries of US$940 per capita per year.
 For many people in the global South, this would be transformative.
-The interactive graph below allows users to see what countries are liable to pay or entitled to receive.
+These two searchable tables allow users to see what countries are liable to pay or entitled to receive, in both absolute and per capita terms.

 Note that this study focuses only on compensation that is owed for atmospheric appropriation, which should be considered additional to broader questions about the costs of transition, adaptation and damages.